werf/werf/docs/pages/documentation/advanced/ci_cd/github_actions.md

 ```
 {% endraw %}

-Job configuring is quite simple, so we prefer to focus on what it lacks — an explicit authorization in the Docker registry, and calling the `docker login`.
+Job configuring is quite simple, so we prefer to focus on what it lacks — an explicit authorization in the container registry, and calling the `docker login`.

-In the simplest case, if an [integrated Github Packages-like Docker registry](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) is used, then the authorization is performed automatically when the `werf ci-env` command is invoked.
+In the simplest case, if an [integrated Github Packages-like container registry](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) is used, then the authorization is performed automatically when the `werf ci-env` command is invoked.
 This command is run with several required arguments such as GitHub environment variables, the [`GITHUB_TOKEN` secret](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#about-the-github_token-secret) (you have to explicitly declare it), and the name of the user (`GITHUB_ACTOR`) who started the workflow process.

-If there is a need to perform authorization using custom credentials or in an external Docker registry, then you have to use a ready-made action tailored to your implementation (or just run `docker login` before using werf).
+If there is a need to perform authorization using custom credentials or in an external container registry, then you have to use a ready-made action tailored to your container registry (or just run `docker login` before using werf).

 Now, let us explore other parameters used in this step: